emdgroup/octopus/README.md

 ## Installation

+For maximum speed it is recommended to run Octopus on a compute node with n*m Cpus for a nxm nested cross validation.
+Octopus development is done, for example, on a c5.9xlarge EC2 instance.

-Before installation please create a new environment, for example:
+Before installation please create a new environment:

     conda create -n "your_environment_name" python=3.12